-Naturally, we wanted to read the paper and take the course to help you understand exactly how to boost your rankings on YouTube.
-Read on to learn what we discovered and how you can bolster your presence on the video platform.
+Naturally, we took the course to help you understand exactly how to boost your rankings on the video platform.
+Read on to learn what we discovered and how you can grow your audience on YouTube.

 How does the YouTube algorithm work?

-To figure out which videos and channels that users are most likely to enjoy watching, YouTube “follows” their audience, which means they track their users’ engagement with each video they watch.
-More specifically, they pay attention to which videos each user watches, what they don’t watch, how much time they spend watching each video, their likes and dislikes, and their “not interested in” feedback.
+To figure out which videos and channels users are most likely to enjoy watching, YouTube “follows” their audience, which means they track their users’ engagement with each video they watch.
+More specifically, they pay attention to which videos each user watches and doesn’t watch, how much time they spend watching each video, which videos they like and dislike, and which videos they’re not interested in based on the user’s feedback.

-Since their algorithm rewards engagement instead of vanity metrics like views and clicks, YouTube incentivizes creators to produce videos that they’re audience actually enjoys watching, discouraging them from trying to game the system.
+Since their algorithm rewards engagement instead of vanity metrics like views and clicks, YouTube incentivizes creators to produce videos that their audience actually enjoys watching, discouraging them from trying to game the system.

 But YouTube’s algorithm also uses different signals and metrics to rank and recommend videos on each section of their platform.
-With this in mind, let's go over how the algorithm decides to serve content to users on their search, home, suggested videos, trending, and subscriptions section.
+With this in mind, let's go over how the algorithm serves content via YouTube's six main user categories: Search, Home, Suggested Videos, Trending, Subscriptions, and Notifications.

-The two biggest factors that affect your videos’ search rankings are its keywords and relevance.
-When ranking videos in search, YouTube will consider how well your titles, descriptions, and content match each users’ queries.
-They’ll also consider how many videos users’ have watched from your channel and the last time they watched other videos surrounding the same topic as your video.
+The two biggest factors that affect your videos’ search rankings are keyword relevance and engagement metrics.
+When ranking videos in search, YouTube will consider how well your titles, descriptions, and content match each user’s queries.
+They’ll also consider how many videos users have watched from your channel and the last time they watched other videos surrounding the same topic as your video.

-No two users will have the same experience on YouTube -- they want to serve the most relevant, personalized recommendations to each of their viewers.
-To do this, they first analyze users’ activity history and find hundreds of videos that could be relevant to them.
+No two users will have the same experience on YouTube — they want to serve the most relevant, personalized recommendations to each of their viewers.
+To do this, they analyze users’ activity history and find hundreds of videos that could be relevant to them.

-Then, they rank these videos by how well each video has engaged and satisfied similar users, how often each viewer watches videos from each channel or other videos surrounding the same topic, and how many times YouTube has already shown each video to users.
+Then, they rank these videos based on 1) how well each video has engaged and satisfied similar users, 2) how often each viewer watches videos from each channel or other videos surrounding the same topic, and 3) how many times YouTube has already shown each video to users.

-YouTube has also noticed users tend to watch more content when they receive recommendations from a variety of channels, so they like the diversify their suggested videos feed and users’ homepages.
+YouTube has also noticed users tend to watch more content when they receive recommendations from a variety of channels, so they like to diversify their suggested videos feed.